pierwill/OpenChicago/guide/punctuation.rst

 #. the colon is used to mark a discontinuity of grammatical construction greater than that indicated by the semicolon and less than that indicated by the period.
 It is commonly used (i) to emphasize a close connection in thought between two clauses each of which forms a complete sentence, and which might with grammatical propriety be separated by a period; (2) to separate a clause which is grammatically complete from a second which contains an illustration or amplification of its meaning.

-   "This argument undeniably contains some force: Thus it is well known that . . ."
-"The secretion of the gland goes on uninterruptedly: this may account for the condition of the organ."
      "The fear of death is universal: even the lowest animals instinctively shrink from annihilation."

-(2) "Most countries have a national flower: France the lily, England the rose, etc." "Lambert pine: the gigantic sugar pine of California."
-(3) "The rule may be stated thus: . . . ."
-"We quote from the address: . . . ."
-"Charles: 'Where are you going?'
-George: 'To the mill-pond.'"
-But: "He stoutly maintained that 'the letter is a monstrous forgery'"; and: "Declaring, 'The letter is a monstrous forgery,' he tried to wash his hands of the whole affair."
+     "Most countries have a national flower: France the lily, England the rose, etc." "Lambert pine: the gigantic sugar pine of California."

-.. #.
-The colon thus often takes the place of an implied "namely," "as follows," "for instance," or a similar phrase.
-Where such word or phrase is used, it should be followed by a colon if what follows consists of one or more grammatically complete clauses (see 36) ; otherwise by a comma (see 145) :

-     "This is true of only two nations the wealthiest, though not the largest, in Europe: Great Britain and France"; but: "This is true of only two nations the wealthiest, though not the largest, in Europe viz., Great Britain and France."
-"He made several absurd statements.
-For example: ...."; but: "There are several states in the Union for instance, Kansas and Wyoming which . . . ."

-.. #.
-Put a colon between the place of publication and the publisher's name in literary and bibliographical references :

-     Clement of Alexandria (London: Macmillan), II, 97.

 #.
 The colon should be placed outside the quotation marks, unless a part of the quotation: